gstjohn/GifBot/README.md

 GifBot
 ======

 Bump your Slack channels to 11!
+GifBot is a Slack webhook that inserts random GIF's into to any Slack channel.
+Yes yes, we know you already have GIF's, GifBot just makes it faster, stronger, giffier.

 ## Installation